lex-node/governance/constitution/constitution.md

 4.22.
 Off-chain parameters signaling the pricing preferences of the Council (the USDRelayTargetRange and the ReturnOnInvestmentTarget) will be governed using Conviction Signaling, whereby the Conviction-weighted average of all values will be submitted.
 4.23.
 The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council: BaseRelaysPerPOKT and StabilityAdjustment.
 The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation may ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.
 4.24.
-The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Council Members.
-The Foundation will add Network IDs to the whitelist if 5% of Council Members have configured their App or Node to include the Network ID.
-PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.
+The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of [Council Members] [SHOULD THIS INSTEAD REFER TO VALIDATOR NODES?].
+The Foundation will add Network IDs to the whitelist if 5% of [Council Members] have configured their App or Node to include the Network ID.
+[HOW DO WE KNOW ALL COUNCIL MEMBERS HAVE AN ‘APP OR NODE’?
+SEEMS LIKE THIS SHOULD JUST BE DECIDED BY VALIDATOR NODES, NOT NECESSARILY ONES THAT ALSO ARE COUNCIL MEMBERS] PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.
 4.25.
 All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.
 #### Removing Council Members
 4.11.
 Council Members can be removed by the Council for 5 violations of this Constitution.
 A Council Member’s violation count is inclusive of:
   * **settlements** = 0.5 violations